Fair allocation of combinations of indivisible goods and chores: Finding a Connected PROP1 Allocation

-{\em Correctness}: We will prove by induction on $|N'|$ that the allocation of a mixed cake produced by $\calA$ satisfies the following: \begin{itemize} \item if $N^+ \neq \emptyset$, then each agent in $N^+$ receives an interval of value at least the proportional fair share and each agent not in $N^+$ receives an empty piece; and \item if $N^+ = \emptyset$, then each agent receives an interval of value at least the proportional fair share. \end{itemize} The claim is clearly true when $|N'|=1$.
+Algorithm \ref{alg:movingknife} formalizes the idea.
+To prove its correctness, we will prove by induction on the number of agents $|N'|$ that the allocation of a mixed cake $[\ell,r]$ produced by $\calA$ satisfies the following: \begin{itemize} \item if $N^+ \neq \emptyset$, then each agent in $N^+$ receives an interval of utility at least her proportional fair share ${\hat u}_i([\ell,r])/|N'|$ and each agent not in $N^+$ receives an empty piece; and \item if $N^+ = \emptyset$, then each agent receives an interval of utility at least her proportional fair share ${\hat u}_i([\ell,r])/|N'|$. \end{itemize} The claim is clearly true when $|N'|=1$.
 Suppose that $\calA$ returns a proportional allocation of a mixed cake with desired properties when $|N'| = k-1$; we will prove it for $|N'|=k$.

 Suppose that some agent has positive proportional fair share, i.e., $N^+ \neq \emptyset$.
+Note that each agent $i$ not in $N^+$ has non-positive proportional fair share and gets nothing; thus it suffices to show that the agents in $N^+$ receive bundles of utility at least her proportional fair share.
 If $|N^+|=1$, the claim is trivial; thus assume otherwise.
-Clearly, agent $j$ receives an interval of value at least the proportional fair share.
-Further, all other agents in $N^+$ have value at most the proportional fair share for the left piece $[\ell,x_j]$.
-Indeed, if there is an agent $i' \in N^+$ whose value for the left piece is greater than the proportional fair share, then $i'$ would have shouted when the knife reaches before $x_j$ by the continuity of ${\hat u}_{i'}$, and ${\hat u}_{i'}([\ell,x_j])>{\hat u}_{i'}([\ell,\ell])$, contradicting the minimality of $x_j$.
-Thus, the remaining agents in $N^+$ have at least $(n-1) \cdot {\hat u}_i([\ell,r])/n$ value for the rest of the cake $[x_j,r]$; hence, by the induction hypothesis each agent in $N^+$ gets an interval of value at least the proportional fair share, and each of the remaining agents gets an empty piece.
+Clearly, agent $j$ receives an interval of utility at least her proportional fair share.
+Further, all other agents in $N^+$ have utility at most their proportional fair shares for the left piece $[\ell,x_j]$.
+Indeed, if there is an agent $i' \in N^+$ whose utility for the left piece $[\ell,x_j]$ is greater than her proportional fair share ${\hat u}_{i'}([\ell,r])/k$, then $i'$ would have shouted when the knife reaches before $x_j$ by the continuity of ${\hat u}_{i'}$, i.e., $x_{i'}<x_j$, contradicting the minimality of $x_j$.
+Thus, the remaining agents in $N^+$ have at least $(k-1) \cdot {\hat u}_i([\ell,r])/k$ utility for the rest of the cake $[x_j,r]$; hence, by the induction hypothesis each agent in $N^+$ gets an interval of utility at least her proportional fair share, and each of the remaining agents gets an empty piece.